cloudfoundry-community/flowdock-notification-resource/README.md

 Put your flow token in the `test.sh` and `credentials.yml` files.

+Put your Concourse URL in your `credentials.yml` file.

 Setup the test environment by using our [Concourse Tutorials](https://github.com/starkandwayne/concourse-tutorial) and following the **Getting Started** and **Target Concourse** sections, which also include instructions for how to install `fly`.

 Note that you do not need to clone the tutorial - all the files you need for testing are all in the `test`/`local` directory.